-CPLP has adopted the deferral method of accounting for major maintenance costs.
+The Company has adopted the deferral method of accounting for major maintenance costs.
 Under this method an asset is recorded when qualifying expenditures related to major maintenance are incurred.
 This asset is then amortized over the period to which the maintenance relates.
-CPLP has presented the related unamortized expenditures in prepaid expenses and long-term investments and other, as appropriate.
+The related unamortized expenditures are classified as prepaid expenses and long-term investments and other, as appropriate.